manuGil/online-core/docs/source/raster-analysis.rst

 Distance
 ^^^^^^^^

-There are several questions related to `Raster Measurements`_ that can be answered using raster analysis.
+There are several questions related to |ltb| `Raster Measurements`_ that can be answered using raster analysis.
 For example.

 + How far are two locations?
 + How long is this line?